Paranormal investigators with TV show ‘Ghost Hunters’ film at O’Fallon coffee shop

 Filming at The CoffeeHouse Co. took place on June 18, but Land couldn’t post it on her Facebook page or tell customers.
 The staff was sworn to secrecy until A&E announced publicly that it was bringing back the series.

-The TV crew consisted of about 15 people, including Wilson, paranormal investigators Kirsten Luman and Daryl Marston, producers and cameramen.
+The TV cast and crew consisted of about 15 people, including Wilson, paranormal investigators Kirsten Luman and Daryl Marston, producers and cameramen.

 None would give even a hint about where in Southern Illinois they had spent the day filming.